omeka/omeka-s-enduser/docs/modules/hierarchy.md

 The Hierarchy module has six configuration options for each site:

 - **Link directly to item set**: If checked, the hierarchy will not link groupings to their own custom public pages; the hierarchy's link structure will send users directly to item set pages.
-    - Note that this will disable the "Combine hierarchy resources" setting below.
+    - This will disable the "Combine hierarchy resources" setting below.
-    - Note also that, if you choose to link directly to item sets in the hierarchy, there will be no public links available to the groupings pages, although those pages will still exist on the site.
+    - If you choose to link directly to item sets in the hierarchy, there will be no public links available to the groupings pages, although those pages will still exist on the site.
 Site visitors can access the grouping pages created by this module if you supply those links to them in some other way (such as in your navigation).
 So, the "Show item set metadata" setting may become redundant as it only affects grouping pages.
-Note also that the "Show item sets beneath hierarchy" will likely become redundant for you, although that option is still available.
+You may also wish to turn off the "Show item sets beneath hierarchy" setting.
 - **Show hierarchy label**: If checked, the hierarchy's assigned label will display as the hierarchy header on public pages.
 If unchecked, the hierarchy will display without a label.
 You can also leave individual hierarchy labels blank.
-    - Note that this only applies to the hierarchy headers; individual groupings' labels are unaffected by this setting.
+This only applies to the hierarchy headers; individual groupings' labels are unaffected by this setting.
 - **Show hierarchy resource counts**: If checked, hierarchy grouping labels will be followed by the number of resources within the currently assigned item set, in parentheses.
 - **Combine hierarchy resources**: If checked, groupings will display the resources of all child groupings in resource counts and on grouping browse pages.
-If you show resource counts for each level of your hierarchy, and if you also combine those counts, you will see the total number of items, regardless of whether those items are in more than one included item set (that is, items will not be counted twice).
+If you show resource counts for each level of your hierarchy, and if you also combine those counts, you will see the total number of items of each grouping and its children.
+If those items are in more than one included item set, they will not be counted twice.
 - **Show item sets beneath hierarchy**: If checked, a paragraph will display below the hierarchy with a list of all item sets that have been added to the groupings in the hierarchy.
 This is a way to provide direct links to item sets' view pages independently of the hierarchy's own link structure.
-    - Note that if your groupings are linking directly to attached item sets, in the setting above, this may become redundant.
 - **Show item set metadata on grouping pages**: If checked, the assigned item set's title, description, and image will display on each grouping's browse page.
 This will not show children groupings' item set information, only the one item set linked to the given grouping.

+Note that in the following image, the grouping label is shown in the hierarchy on the left, while the full item set title is shown in the area on the right, alongside the item set description and thumbnail.

 ![A grouping page showing information about the attached item set.](modulesfiles/hierarchy_groupingPage.png)